samar08/CSE578ExtraCreditAssignment/readme.md

 - Step 1 is worth 3 points
 - Step 2 is worth 3 points
 - Step 3 is worth 3 points
-- The Extra Credit is worth up to 4 bonus points